lior-yishay/pass-the-app/README.md

 # pass-the-app
-broken phone, but for devs.
+Telephone, but for devs.
-Each day, we would work on a different path with a different project without communicating about the project.
+Each day, we would work on a different path with a different project without communicating about it.
 You can develop whatever you want and add any feature you desire.

 ## How The Game Would Work